 Important notes:

-- Young workers are entitled to a longer rest break between working days of 12 hours in each 24-hour period.
+- Young workers must have a longer rest break of 12 hours within each 24-hour period between working days..

 Rest Breaks between working weeks